Capital punishment in Gabon

 Capital punishment in Gabon was officially abolished for all crimes in 2010.
 Gabon's last execution took place in 1985.
-Prior to abolition, Gabon was classified as de facto abolitionist, or "abolitionist in practice," due to the length of time since their last execution.
+Prior to abolition, Gabon was classified as an "abolitionist-in-practice" due to the length of time since its last execution.

 History

 Last execution

 Gabon's last execution took place at dawn on 11 August 1985, when Alexandre Mandja Ngokouta was put to death.
 Ngokouta, a captain in the Gabonese Air Force who joined a sociopolitical religious group associated with the Celestial Church of Christ that was concerned with the unrest generated by a recent economic crisis, attempted to stage a coup d'état against Gabon's president Omar Bongo.
 Ngokouta's coup attempt was ultimately unsuccessful, as the French secret service thwarted the attempt.
 Ngokouta was arrested and convicted by a court-martial of attempting to overthrow the government; the verdict was announced in early August 1985.
 He was promptly executed by firing squad in Libreville, approximately one week after his conviction.
 Two of his alleged accomplices were sentenced to a lifetime of imprisonment and hard labor.
 One was sentenced to five years in prison.
 Two were acquitted.
 Overall, six military men were accused of involvement in the coup attempt.
 The last execution in Gabon was the first and only execution for treason during Bongo's administration.